clairedubin/MIDASv3_database_build_nf/README.md

 ## Optional Parameters

-The following parameters can be configured in your Nextflow run command or via a `params.json` file:
+The following parameters can be configured in your Nextflow run command or in the `params.json` file:

 | Parameter                   | Description                          | Default Value                                         |
 | --------------------------- | ------------------------------------ | ----------------------------------------------------- |